• Skip to primary navigation

 • Natural cocoa powder can be substituted with dutch cocoa powder since no leavening agents are used in this recipe.

-• Chocolate chips can be substituted with walnuts or pecans, or omitted completely.
+• Chocolate chips can be substituted with other baking chips, chopped nuts, or omitted entirely.

-• Brownies will keep for 3-4 days in a tightly sealed container at room temperature, or frozen for up to 3 months (tightly wrap in wax paper or parchment, plus a layer of foil).
+• Brownies will keep for 3-4 days in a tightly sealed container at room temperature, or frozen for up to 3 months in a freezer-safe container.

 Nutrition Estimate